 - have one so they can find all the information centralized in the same place,

-- have a window that gives you authority and reliability in the eyes of the Chinese.
+- and have a window that gives you authority and reliability in the eyes of the Chinese.

 4-Get good reviews on Social media, tourists, and Q&A platforms

-The reviews on the official website are not the one Chinese will rely the most, while they would believe more on social media, Q&A (Zhihu), and tourist platforms where customers share their opinions and feedbacks.
+The reviews on the official website are not the ones Chinese will rely on the most, while they would believe more on social media, Q&A (Zhihu), and tourist platforms where customers share their opinions and feedback.

 5-Have an account on Chinese booking channels

-Most Chinese tourists use Chinese booking channels like Ctrip, Mafengwo, and Fliggy to organize their trip, therefore have an account on these platforms and facilitating payments through Wechat pay and Alipay is important to reach tourists.
+Most Chinese tourists use Chinese booking channels like Ctrip, Mafengwo, and Fliggy to organize their trips, therefore having an account on these platforms and facilitating payments through Wechat pay and Alipay is important to reach tourists.

-You can also use advertising on these platforms to reach faster Chinese tourists, however, these are not seen so trustable for them.
+You can also use advertising on these platforms to reach faster Chinese tourists, however, these are not seen as trustable for them.
 They rely more on reviews and comment on these channels.